What is Acupuncture?

 Acupuncture works by activating and supporting the body’s innate self healing mechanism to help an individual better adapt to whatever may be going on.
 In traditional Chinese medicine (TCM), poor conditions of health, including mental-emotional problems, arise when the body’s basic vital substances- qi (vital life-force energy), xue (blood), jing (essence), and jin-ye (body fluids)- become misaligned.
 Acupuncture aims to naturally restore this balance and cultivate long-lasting health, vitality, vigor and wellness.

-While evidence is inconclusive, modern research suggests that acupuncture triggers the body’s self healing capabilities via neural, vascular, immune and endocrine responses, especially those associated with pain and inflammation.
+While evidence is inconclusive, modern research suggests that acupuncture triggers the body’s self healing capabilities via neural, vascular, immune and endocrine responses, especially those associated with stress, pain and inflammation.

 Conditions Treated With Acupuncture